 In their own 2019 report, Polestar says that the Polestar 2 BEV (battery electric vehicle) has lower CO2 emissions during its lifetime than a Volvo XC40 ICE (internal combustion engine).

 Assumptions in the report: Cars are driven 200.000 km in their lifetime.
 Chinese electricity mix is used for Polestar 2 manufacturing.
-Polestar battery cells are manufactured in China and Korea.
-Emissions for the XC40 includes 'well-to-tank' related emissions for petrol/gasoline.
+Polestar 78kWh/350kg battery cells are manufactured in China and Korea.
+Emissions for the XC40 163 gCO2/km includes 'well-to-tank' related emissions for petrol/gasoline.
+Electricity use Polestar: 198 Wh/km

 This chart shows the Cambridge Bitcoin Electricity Consumption Index (CBECI) as estimated by the Cambridge Centre for Alternative Finance.
-If Bitcoin power consumption is 120 TWh per year, this is almost 0.5% of global electricity generation which was about 25 000 TWh in 2018 (see another chart on this page).
+While the power used by the Bitcoin blockchain varies with transactions, if Bitcoin power consumption is 120 TWh per year, this is almost 0.5% of global electricity generation which was about 25 000 TWh in 2018 (see another chart on this page).

 The HadCRUT4 dataset from Climatic Research Unit, Univ of East Anglia and Hadley Centre (UK Met Office) shows the same trend.
 Note that the HadCRUT dataset refers to the average of 1961-1990, so it is slightly offset compared to the NASA dataset.
 This chart is updated monthly.

-The UAH datset from NSSTC, University of Alabama uses 1981-2010 as the reference so it offset from the other datasets, but is shows a similar increase in global temperatures.
+The UAH dataset from NSSTC, University of Alabama uses 1981-2010 as the reference so it offset from the other datasets, but is shows a similar increase in global temperatures.

 The Global E-Waste Statistics Partnership has published the Global E-Waste Monitor 2020 which shows that in 2019, the world generated 53.6 million tons of e-waste, or 7.3 kg of e-waste per person on earth.